Virgin Money large transfers and transfer limits in 2025

 As well as looking at the upfront fees, you’ll want to check and compare the exchange rates used by different international payment providers.
 However, it can sometimes be hard to know if you’re getting a good deal on the exchange rate for your transfer, because rates change all the time.

-This is the rate that banks use to trade currencies between themselves, and the one you’ll find if you search online for the currency pairing you’re interested in.
+This is the rate that banks use to trade currencies between themselves, and close to the one you’ll find if you search online for the currency pairing you’re interested in.

 However, many banks and international transfer services don’t offer retail customers the mid-market exchange rate when they’re making a transfer.